Residence permit: Applying for other family members to join Germans

 What do I need to bring or submit?

-- Recognized and valid identity document (e.g., passport or passport substitute)
+- A recognized and valid form of identification (such as a passport or passport substitute)

-- Current biometric photo in passport format (45 x 35 mm)
+- A recent biometric passport-sized photo (45 x 35 mm)

 - Visa, if required for entry